 Fall needle drop is most noticeable when several trees start to lose their needles at the same time, which is not uncommon since it is a seasonal process.
 It can be a startling sight, but it's a normal one for most evergreens.
 The innermost needles will turn yellow while outer needles stay bright green.
 The yellow needles eventually drop and carpet the ground around the tree.
-It may look alarming, but not only is it normal, it is also healthy.
+It may look alarming, but not only is it normal, but it is also healthy.
 Older needles may also turn red or brown and go unnoticed before dropping.

 Eastern white pines can show their shedding dramatically.
 They tend to carry three years' worth of needle growth during the growing season and drop the oldest year's needles just before winter; sometimes the two oldest years' needles.
 This can leave you with a sparse looking tree, with yellow needles throughout.
 It can take another season before the tree starts looking lush and green again.

 Other pines, like the Austrian pine and Scotch pines, hang onto their needles for at least three years.
 This means there will be enough green needles on the trees to virtually hide the loss of the yellow needles.

 When Yellowing Needles Are a Sign of Trouble

 Yellow needles early in the season and the yellowing of newer growth are different stories.
 If that should happen, look for other causes besides normal needle drop that could be causing the desiccation, such as drought, insects, such as spider mites, or other symptoms on the needles, bark, and roots that could be causing desiccation.

 If you see signs of yellowing in isolated portions of a tree, or if it starts in an isolated spot and starts to spread slowly, you should gather some needles and a couple of small branches and take them to your local cooperative extension or a good nursery and have them take a look for signs of disease or pests.